python/cpython/Doc/reference/datamodel.rst

 it is called with the attribute name and the result is returned.

-The ``__setattr__`` function should accept two arguments, respectively, the name of an attribute and the value to be assigned and return :const:`None` or raise an :exc:`AttributeError`.
+The ``__setattr__`` function should accept two arguments, respectively, the name of an attribute and the value to be assigned.
+It can raise an :exc:`AttributeError`.
 If present, this function overrides the standard :func:`setattr` behaviour on a module.
 For example::